pymupdf/PyMuPDF/docs/page.rst

       *(New in v1.18.0)*

-      Return a list of **"paths"** defining draw commands made on the page.
-These are commands which draw lines, rectangles or curves, including relevant properties like colors, line width and dashing, etc.
+      Return the draw commands of the page.
+These are instructions which draw lines, rectangles or curves, including properties like colors, transparency, line width and dashing, etc.

       :returns: a list of dictionaries.
+Each dictionary item contains one or more single draw commands which belong together: their lines are connected and they have the same properties (colors, dashing, etc.).
+This is called a **"path"** in the PDF specification, but this method works the same for all document types.

-A list item is called a "path" and has been designed to be compatible with the methods and terminology of class :ref:`Shape`.
-A path has the following keys:
+      The dictionary been designed to be compatible with the methods and terminology of class :ref:`Shape`.
+There are the following keys:

             ============== =========================================================================
             Key            Value